msg43/Knowledge_Chipper/README.md

 - **Speaker Attribution**: Assign names to speakers and correct any mistakes
 - **Claim Search**: Search across all your processed content

+### Working with Different Content Types

+**For Your Own Transcripts:**
+1. First transcribe using the Transcribe tab
+2. Later, use Summarize → Database to re-analyze without files
+3. Select "Transcript (Own)" as content type
+4. The system will use your speaker labels and timestamps

+**For External Content:**
+1. Use Summarize → Files
+2. Add PDFs, Word docs, or third-party transcripts
+3. Select the appropriate content type:
+   - "Transcript (Third-party)" for external transcripts
+   - "Document (PDF/eBook)" for books and reports
+   - "Document (White Paper)" for technical papers
+4. The system adapts its analysis approach automatically

 ### The 7 Tabs Explained

 1. **Introduction**: Quick tour and getting started guide